google/live-transcribe-speech-engine/README.md

 (This is not an official Google product!)

-[Live Transcribe](https://www.android.com/accessibility/live-transcribe/) is an Android application that provides real-time captioning for deaf and hard of hearing people.
+[Live Transcribe](https://www.android.com/accessibility/live-transcribe/) is an Android application that provides real-time captioning for people who are deaf or hard of hearing.
 This repository contains the Android client libraries for communicating with Google's Cloud Speech API that is used in Live Transcribe.

 The automatic speech recognition (ASR) module has the following features: